datasith/EduKits/README.md

 <!--
-*** The goal of these EduKits is to serve as a platform for student engagement.
-*** Based on the Raspberry Pi single-board computer, these kits aim to intrigue
-*** potential learners and spark a curiosity for innovation!
-*** When students are free to invent and create, they begin to see technology as a
-*** set of tools for solving real-world problems, and in the process, they take
-*** their learning to the next level.
-*** The use of programmable electronics as a hands-on learning tool makes for an
-*** excellen creative medium for advancing teaching and learning.
-The curricula and
-*** resources are designed specifically to help today’s students build skills for
-*** the creative and digital economy — critical thinking, collaboration,
-*** communication, curiosity, problem solving and invention.

 *** Resources
 *** =========
 *** In here, you'll find demo code and resources for making sample projects with the Raspberry Pi.
 For getting started help and tutorials see the [Wiki](https://github.com/acrobotic/EduKits/wiki/).